riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 The expected value is denoted by $\mathbb E$.

+P? also how decision theory variables are denoted.

 # Comparison dimensions

-My main motivation is to try to separate my understanding of TDT, UDT, and FDT.
-Before trying to work on this comparison, they all seemed similar in that they considered acausal or logical correlations.

-Therefore, I focus on three dimensions for comparison that I think best differentiate between these decision theories.
+My main motivation is to try to distinguish between TDT, UDT, and FDT, so I focus on three dimensions for comparison that I think best display the differences between these decision theories.

 ## Outermost iteration

-action selection vs policy selection: when your decision algorithm runs, does it output an action or a policy (a mapping from observations to actions)?
+All of the decision theories in this post iterate through some set of options at the outermost layer of execution to find the best option.
+However, the nature of these options differs among the various theories.
+Most decision theories iterate through either *actions* or *policies*.
+When a decision theory iterates through actions (to find the best action), it is doing "action selection", and the decision theory outputs a single action.
+When a decision theory iterates through policies (to find the best policy), it is doing "policy selection", and outputs a single *policy*, which is an observation-to-action mapping.
+To get an action out of a decision theory that does policy selection, we must *call* the policy on the actual observation.

 From the expected utility formula of the decision theory, you can tell action vs policy by seeing what variable comes beneath